unspentspace/melbourne/research/local_conditions/README.md

 Number of people with bitcoin mentioned in their LinkedIn profile: 417

-### Bitcoin companies in Australia
+### Bitcoin companies in Australia (with at least one employee)
-- Iris Energy (mainly NSW, one employee in Melbourne)
+- Iris Energy - NSW
+- Fedimint - WA
+- HashX Mining - NSW
+- Bitaroo
+- Hard Block
+- PayBTC
+- Monochrome Assets - QLD

 ### Bitcoin-friendly companies in Melbourne
 - Blockchain Centre